redpenguinyt/SpaceshipmentLevelEditor/README.md

 While holding or hovering over a planet or the target, change its size/mass with the scroll wheel.
 Scaling a planet down far enough will turn it into a negative mass planet, which pushes the player away instead of attracting them.

+You can also use the arrow keys to adjust the position of a body using the arrow keys (while having it selected)

 ### Aim Mode

 - `Esc` to go back to edit mode